 1. Install a Drain Guard

 A drain guard, also known as a drain protector or hair catcher, is a mesh screen that sits on top of the drain.
 It catches debris such as hair, soap scum, and more before it can enter the drain and cause a clog.
-There are many different types of drain guards available, so you can find one that fits your shower and your style.
+Many drain guards exist to fit your style, but you should also implement routine summer drainage to manage the increased debris from beach visits.
 Some popular options include:

 - Silicone Drain Protectors: These are flexible and easy to clean.
 They come in a variety of colors and can be a good option for both flat and pop-up drains.